deepakness/deepak-notes-jk/_posts/2021-02-12-why-customers-buy.md

 ---
 layout: post
-title: Why do Customers Really Buy
+title: Why do Customers Really Buy?
 ---

 - We're drowning in customers' data but it doesn't tell us why do people buy